-The majority of the LLP's payments are in relation to the term loans and are due monthly in accordance with the terms of the loans.
+The majority of the LLP's payments are in relation to the term loans and swaps and are due monthly in accordance with the terms of the loans and swaps.
 Payments are subject to the receipt of principal and interest on the underlying mortgage pool and were made on the due dates.

-For trade creditors, the LLP follows "The Better Payment Practice Code", published by the Department of Trade and Industry, regarding payments to suppliers.
-A copy of the code and information about it may be obtained from the Department of Trade and Industry, 1 Victoria Street, London SW1H 0ET.
 The LLP's policy is to agree terms of payment with suppliers and these normally provide for settlement within 30 days after the date of the invoice, except where other arrangements have been negotiated.
-It is the policy of the LLP to abide by the agreed terms, provided the supplier performs according to the terms of the contract.
+It is the policy of the LLP to abide by the agreed terms of payment, provided the supplier performs according to the terms of the contract.